top of page

 Variable rate home loans

-Below are some important features of fixed rate home loans.
+Below are six important features of fixed rate home loans.
 It’s helpful to know about them because some might fit your needs better than others.

 A rate lock lets you secure your interest rate while you’re applying for the home loan, so you don’t have to wait until settlement.
 Most lenders charge a fee for this service, usually between 0.15% and 0.20% of your loan amount.